wykswr/scRNA-seq/README.md

     * MACA

 You should [install Singularity](https://docs.sylabs.io/guides/3.0/user-guide/installation.html) on your platform in order to run this pipeline.
-### Usage
+## Usage
+### Try it on course's server
-To test the pipeline on the server of BIOF501, go to the project's directory, and type in:
+To test the pipeline on the server of BIOF501, go to the project's directory, all the data and dependencies have been configured, so just type in:

 `./main.nf -w work`

 Then find the all results in the output folder.

+### General API

 If you start analysis from the fastq files, the API is: